 Before You Build consider these suggestions from the experts

 Count your days and plan all the available time you get.
 While Steve is retired and managed to concentrate his efforts on building their retreat, he also needed the help of his wife during the construction stage.
 Since this building method is inexpensive, you still need to take into account that you will be swapping hours for dollars.
-His wife managed to help him only during the weekends and the construction project tool longer than expected.
+His wife managed to help him only during the weekends and the construction project took longer than expected.
 If you have a steady job, you will need to do the building after work and on the weekends.

-If you are new to cordwood building you should build your first walls where they won’t be readily seen as those walls will become part of your practice stage.
+If you are new to cordwood building, you should build your first walls where they won’t be readily seen as those walls will become part of your practice stage.
 It takes time to master the mudding and stacking technique.